kanru/cl-isolated/README.md

         $ ./start-bot-sbcl

- 2. Use the SBCL's REPL from the terminal or connect to the Swank server with Emacs's Slime:
+ 2. Use SBCL's REPL from the terminal or connect to the Swank server with Emacs's Slime.

         M-x slime-connect RET 127.0.0.1 RET 50000 RET

+    If you use Slime you probably want to see bot's messages in the Slime buffer.
+Bot's message stream can be changed with variable `eval-bot::*local-stream*`.
+Write this in the Slime REPL buffer:

+        (setf eval-bot::*local-stream* *standard-output*)

  3. Switch to the `EVAL-BOT` package.